funnut/Lisq/README.md

 then type `lisq`

-> For how to install Python packages visit [this site.](https://packaging.python.org/en/latest/tutorials/installing-packages/)
+> How to install Python packages visit [this site.](https://packaging.python.org/en/latest/tutorials/installing-packages/)

 ---